Metastable states, quasi-stationary distributions and soft measures: Estimating

-We prove here lemma~\ref{lem:zeta}.
 The first inequality is obvious from the definition of $\z_\cR^*$.
-Let $\hat X$ denote the discrete version of $X$, such that $X$ follows $\hat X$ at each ring of a Poissonian clock of intensity $1$, and let $N(t)$ denote the number of rings up to time $t$.
-Then, for $z\in\cR$, we have \be
+Let $\hat X$ denote the discrete version of $X$ like in Section~\ref{quasi_restr_p_2} and let $N(t)$ be the number of rings up to time $t$.
+Then, for $z\in\cR$, we have

-\ee where we used the notation $\hat\t_{\XR}$ for the hitting time of the chain $\hat X$ on $\XR$.
+where we used the notation $\hat\t_{\XR}$ for the hitting time of the chain $\hat X$ on $\XR$.
 Since for all $y\in\cR$ we have

-we get \be
+we get